python-smpplib/python-smpplib/README.md

 t.start()
 ```

-The client supports setting a custom generator that produces sequence numbers for the PDU packages.
-Per default a simple in memory generator is used which in conclusion is reset on (re)instantiation of the client, e.g. by an application restart.
-You may also set the starting sequence yourself by declaring the generator beforehand and passing it to the Client:
+A simple in memory generator that produces sequence numbers for the PDU packages is used, which is reset on (re)instantiation of the client, e.g. by an application restart.
+It starts by default with sequence number 0x00000001 but you may set the starting sequence yourself by declaring the generator beforehand and passing it to the Client:
 ```python
 import smpplib.client